DIPlib/diplib/doc/src/DIPimage/08_customizing.md

 `viewslice` is an alternate method.
 It uses the *DIPviewer* tool.
 This tool has no limitations to what type of images can be shown (i.e. it can show images with more than 4 dimensions, as well as tensor images).
-However, no programmatic interaction with the figure windows is supported, and a new window will always be opened for each display command.
+However, programmatic interaction with the figure windows is limited to basic window manipulation and updating the image.
 See \ref viewer_ui "the DIPviewer documentation" for more information on how to interact with these figure windows.